flipcoder/textbeat/README.md

 These lists does not include certain chord modifications (add, no, drop, etc.).

+# Plugins

+You may notice there are some incomplete module/plugin systems for integration with different sound outputs and instruments hosts.
+These plugins are not yet functional.

 # What else?

 I'm improving this faster than I'm documenting it.
 Because of that, not everything is explained.